 Chief David Crowchild Memorial Award

-Each year this award is presented to honour the efforts and contributions of a person, group or organization both Indigenous and non-Indigenous who have:
+The Calgary Aboriginal Urban Affairs Committee (CAUAC) Chief David Crowchild Memorial Award is presented each year to honour the efforts and contributions of a person, group or organization both Indigenous and non-Indigenous who have:

 Recipients of the Chief David Crowchild Memorial Award